patriksimms/rundown/docs/datastructure/dashboard-layout.md

 - Widget IDs stay stable across moves and resizes.
 - `addWidget` accepts only `width` and `height` and appends at the bottom of the grid. `moveWidget` sets `x` and `y`.
 Agents never compute coordinates.
 - `definitionHash` is recomputed on every write and is the first component of the query cache key.
+- The grid describes the desktop layout only.
+On narrow screens the viewer stacks widgets in a single column in grid order; nothing mobile-specific is stored.

 ## Minimal example